 The Company maintains a low risk, high quality portfolio with exposure concentrated in bonds and cash and only limited exposure to equity and property.
 Credit risk exposure is mitigated by the high quality nature of the portfolio with 100% investment grade and more than 99% of fixed interest and cash rated 'AA' or above.
-Counterparty concentration risk is limited through limits placed on single counterparties reflecting a number of criteria including the counterparties' credit rating, industry and geography.
-The Company ensures that it maintains sufficient liquidity for its needs by having a minimum exposure to highly liquid assets such as cash, bonds rated 'AAA' and government and government guaranteed bonds.
+Counterparty concentration risk is limited through limits placed on single counterparties reflecting a number of criterion including the counterparties' credit rating, industry and geography.
+The Company ensures that it maintains sufficient liquidity for its needs by having a limited exposure to highly liquid assets such as cash, bonds rated 'AA' and government and government guaranteed bonds.

 Interest rate risk is limited through the Company maintaining a strong match of its bond asset duration relative to its liabilities.
-The Company maintains a limit of its asset duration being within one year relative to the duration of its liabilities.
-Exposures are monitored by the Company's Investment Committee and by RSA Group Risk, Investments & Treasury Committee (GRIT) on a monthly basis and reported to the RSA Group Asset Management Committee (GAMC).
+The Company maintains a limit of its asset duration being within one year of benchmarks which are established to provide a broad match to liabilities.
+Exposures are monitored by the Investment Committee and by relevant RSA Group committees on a monthly basis.